 Tax Impact of Bankruptcy Under Chapter 7 and Chapter 13

 Federal and state tax liabilities are subject to specific rules under the U.S. bankruptcy code.
 The bankruptcy code further complicates the tax related rules by distinguishing between liquidations under Chapter 7 and adjustments of personal debt under Chapter 13.
-Taxpayers must review their options to determine whether they qualify for a specific bankruptcy chapter like 7 or 13 and that their objectives will be achieved.
+Taxpayers must review their options to determine whether they qualify to file Chapter 7 or 13 bankruptcy and if their objectives will be achieved.
 Bankruptcy does not resolve tax debts if they are not discharged or if the IRS enforces its lien on exempt property the debtor keeps after bankruptcy.

-In general, if a taxpayer has not filed tax returns for certain years, any tax debts related to those unfiled returns will not be discharged in bankruptcy.
-When a taxpayer does file the return, even if the return relates to a tax year before the bankruptcy filing, the IRS will be able to assess and demand payment for the debt, with all related enforcement methods available if the taxpayer does not pay the tax.
+In general, if a taxpayer has not filed tax returns for certain years, any tax debts related to those unfiled tax returns will not be discharged in bankruptcy.
+When a taxpayer files the return, even if the return relates to a tax year before the bankruptcy filing, the IRS will be able to assess and demand payment for the debt, with all related enforcement methods available if the taxpayer does not pay the tax.
 Further, bankruptcy filings require proof that certain tax returns have been filed, so unfiled tax returns must be filed to receive bankruptcy protection.
 Taxpayers looking to eliminate expected tax debts related to unfiled tax return years generally must use a different tax relief method than bankruptcy.

 Debtors should consider non-bankruptcy tax resolutions or understand that additional steps may be required post-bankruptcy discharge to reduce or eliminate tax debts.
 Debtors should have a clear understanding of which tax debts may be discharged in bankruptcy and what steps may be required to discharge tax debts outside of bankruptcy.
 Taxpayers should also be aware of the powers that the IRS may retain after bankruptcy to collect debts.